Video length: 4 min.Learn more about Teaching Climate Literacy and Energy Awareness»

 - The instructor might note that some of the resources cited in the lyrics document should be inspected for credibility.

 - Might be construed as "cheesy" by high school students, but is appropriate and may be well-received by elementary and middle school students.

 About the Science

 - Produced through the NSF and NASA funded Polar Palooza project.

 - Advocating awareness and action to address climate change.

 - Comments from expert scientist: The information is pretty basic, therefore the strengths are basic as well.
-The link out to the Sea Level Rise Explorer has significant strength.

 About the Pedagogy